Scholarships

 Interested in donating to a scholarship?
 Go to our DONATE page and select the scholarship from the Program drop-down menu.

 Students with scholarships questions?
-Contact Scholarship Committee Chair Herman Houston at hermanhouston [at] gmail [dot] com
+Contact Scholarship Committee at faaandf [at] gmail [dot] com

 • Amount: $2,000